 The District would like to implement all of our outlined programs and priorities within the next five years, but as long as there is only one full time employee, the District will have to work with partner organizations, consultants and contractors to do additional work to accomplish all our priorities.
-There is also the factor of money, although the district will have a recycling center and a parcel fee, there are only so many dollars to spend to accomplish our goals and priorities.

-Therefore, the District outlines below three (3) priority levels and will implement the priorities as staffing, funding and opportunities are available.
+Therefore, the District outlines three (3) priority levels below and will implement the priorities as staffing, funding and opportunities are available.